 “He is not here: for he is risen, as he said.
 Come, see the place where the Lord lay” (Matthew 28:6).

-On the third day after the death and burial of Jesus, which was the first day of the week, several women came to the tomb to anoint the His body.
+On the third day after the death and burial of Jesus, which was the first day of the week, several women came to the tomb to anoint His body.
 Since it was very early in the morning, they were surprised to find an empty tomb.
 The body of Jesus was gone!
 Their hearts were troubled.
-Suddenly, two angels stood by them in shining garments, saying “Why seek ye the living among the dead?
-He is not here, but is risen” (Luke 24:5, 6).
+Suddenly, two angels stood by them in shining garments, saying, “Why seek ye the living among the dead?
+He is not here, but is risen” (Luke 24:5-6).
 Quickly, they went back to tell the disciples what they had seen and heard.
-The disciples did not believe their story, so Peter and John went to investigate themselves.
+The disciples did not believe their story, so Peter and John went to investigate for themselves.
 They, too, found the tomb empty.
 They entered and saw the linen clothes, and the neatly folded napkin that had been wrapped about Jesus’ head.
-When they saw these things they believed the women’s story.
-In the evening of the same day the disciples were together behind closed doors because they feared the Jews.
+When they saw these things, they believed the women’s story.
+In the evening of the same day, the disciples were together behind closed doors because they feared the Jews.
 Suddenly Jesus stood in the midst of them and said, “Peace be unto you.”
 He showed them His pierced hands and side.
-When they saw the Lord they were glad and believed He was the same Jesus who had been crucified and had risen from the dead.
+When they saw the Lord, they were glad and believed He was the same Jesus who had been crucified and had risen from the dead.
 After this, Jesus showed Himself to many people as full proof of His resurrection.

 The morning Jesus arose from the dead is still the most glorious day in history.
 On this day, God’s wonderful plan of salvation was completed.
 This plan of salvation effects a change in the hearts and lives of men by God’s grace through faith in Jesus’ death and resurrection.
 “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new” (2 Corinthians 5:17).
-Now all who receive Jesus into their heart and follow Him obediently all their life will resurrect and live forever in Heaven.
+Now all who receive Jesus into their heart and follow Him obediently all their life will resurrect and live forever in heaven.
 Jesus said, “Because I live, ye shall live also” (John 14:19).

 Does this message speak to your heart?
 What is your response?
-Will you repent and believe the Gospel?
+Will you repent and believe the gospel?
 “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
 Do not delay.
 Come to Jesus today.